netraular/prompt-my-repo/README.md

 This extension adheres to the [VS Code Extension Guidelines](https://code.visualstudio.com/api/references/extension-guidelines).
 It follows best practices for performance, usability, and maintainability.

 **Enjoy using Prompt My Repo!**

----

-This `README.md` provides a clear overview of your extension, its features, and how to use it.
-It also includes sections for requirements, known issues, and release notes to keep users informed.